DataDog/heroku-buildpack-datadog/README.md

 ## Troubleshooting

-### Getting the agent status
+### Getting the Agent status

-If you have set up the buildpack and you are not getting some of the data you expected in Datadog, you can run the status command for the Datadog agent to help you finding the cause.
+If you have set up the buildpack and you are not getting some of the data you expect in Datadog, you can run the status command for the Datadog Agent to help you find the cause.

 ```shell
 # Export the name of your Heroku application as an environment variable